HiDiHlabs/ssam-lite/docs/source/usage.rst

 This step is the computationally most expensive and might tak a few minutes.

 .. note::
-    If you are using SSAM-lite-solo your browser might warn you that it is being slowed down by the current site.
+    If you are using SSAM-lite (local) your browser might warn you that it is being slowed down by the current site.
     This is normal due to the heavy computation running in the background and can be ignored.

 .. image:: ../res/imgs/KDE.png